Dartmouth men's basketball team votes to unionize, though steps remain before forming labor union

 “We’re confident in the group we have right now.
 But it depends on how long this goes,” Myrthil said.
 “We’ll see.
 Next year we’ll get to talk to our freshmen and introduce them to the idea, and what it means.
 And then hopefully it gets passed on.
 And I’m pretty confident it will.”

-AP College Sports Writer Ralph D. Russo contributed.
+AP College Sports Writer Ralph D. Russo and AP Sports Writer Pat Eaton-Robb contributed.
 Jimmy Golen covers sports and the law for The Associated Press.

 AP college basketball: https://apnews.com/hub/ap-top-25-college-basketball-poll and https://apnews.com/hub/college-basketball